patricnordstrom/qStrToExpr/README.md

 * Write: Converts strings to Qlik expressions `=$(Translate('Any string'))`
 * Undo: Restores converted expressions back to strings

-Main bat file runs the scripts and merges csv files into one.
+The main bat file runs all scripts and merges the csv files into one.

 # Install
 * Install [enigma.js](https://github.com/qlik-oss/enigma.js)